rabbitmq/rabbitmq-website/versioned_docs/version-3.13/queues.md

 On top of that, client connections can fail, potentially leaving unused resources (queues) behind.

+RabbitMQ supports a number of queue properties that make sense for the data that is transient or client-specific in nature.
+Some of these settings can be applied to durable qeueus but not every combination makes sense.

 :::tip
 Consider using [server-generated names](#names) for temporary queues.
 Since such queues are not meant to be shared between N consumers, using unique names makes sense.